vijayaramaraju-kalidindi/vijayaramaraju-kalidindi/README.md

 I am a **Cloud Solutions Architect** with strong hands-on experience in designing, deploying, and operating enterprise-scale infrastructure platforms.

-I specialize in converting complex infrastructure challenges into **secure, scalable, and automated solutions**.
+I focus on converting complex infrastructure challenges into **secure, scalable, and automated solutions**.

 • Private cloud and container platforms
 • Production-grade Kubernetes and OpenShift